soypat/gopherlings/README.md

 4. Navigate to the exercise file, i.e. [`exercises/001-hello/hello.go`](exercises/001-hello/hello.go)

-5. One the `hello.go` file is open you may edit it and press <kbd>F5</kbd> to run it.
+5. Once the `hello.go` file is open you may edit it and press <kbd>F5</kbd> to run it.
 Output will be shown in the Debug Console.

 ### Instructions using terminal
 1. Clone repository